Hexa-Block/webpage/README.md

-# Seven Blocks — Landing & Portfolio
+# HexaBlock — Landing & Portfolio

 This repository contains the Seven Blocks landing page and my personal portfolio.